zesty-io/cli/README.md

 Node is the ideal base, as its expected that our developers will have Node and NPM installed

+Ideally, extensions on code editors like atom or VScode would call to the command line rather than having the same logic built into each extension.
+This same pattern would also empower CI flows.

 ## Important Commands